 c.
 The home occupation has no impact on the character of the neighborhood.

 d.
 The home occupation signs shall comply with the South Hero Sign Ordinance.

-.

-e..
+e.
 The home occupation shall not produce noise, smoke, vibration, dust, glare, or odors discernable on any adjoining property.

-2. Home Enterprise.
+Home Enterprise.
 No provision of these regulations shall infringe upon the right of any resident to have a home enterprise provided the standards in this section are met.
 A home enterprise requires conditional use and site plan review by the Development Review Board.

 a.
 Employees.
 The home enterprise shall be conducted by the residents of the premises and no more than three (3) non-resident year-round employees.